rpth3554/Mojo-Simulation/README.md

 Run the mojo file.
 ![image](https://github.com/rpth3554/Mojo-Simulation/assets/93345440/f9cfd62f-cacc-473a-863e-870add66c55e)

+1)Download and unzip the d3plot.7zip file if you dont have a result file with you:
-1)Navigate to the d3plot path
+2)click the select d3plot button -> Navigate to the d3plot path:
-2)Click the load simulation result button
+3)Click the load simulation result button :
-Contributing
-We welcome contributions!
-Please see our CONTRIBUTING.md file for details on how to get started.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.